The type of food you buy, and where you place it, can have a huge effect on your eating habits.

 - Oranges: Whole oranges store best unwashed, at room temperature.
 Sliced or sectioned oranges can be stored in the refrigerator in a sealed bag or airtight container. at 40°F.

 - Potatoes: Cold temperatures convert potato starch into sugar.
-This results in a gritty texture and a slightly sweet flavor.
+This results in a gritty texture and a slightly sweet flavour.
 Potatoes do best at 45°F

 - Onions: Don’t keep near potatoes; onions emit gas and moisture that can cause potatoes to spoil quickly.
 Refrigerate chopped onions.

-- Tomatoes: Cool air alters chemical pathways in tomatoes, slowing those that contribute to fresh flavor and accelerating others that dull flavor.
+- Tomatoes: Cool air alters chemical pathways in tomatoes, slowing those that contribute to fresh flavour and accelerating others that dull flavour.
 Store whole tomatoes on the counter for more delicious taste.